IndianTinker/indiantinker.github.io/_posts/2017-8-31-ContribOSM.md

 Goal
 -----
 The aim of the exercise was to experience the process of collecting, analyzing and contributing data points to [openstreetmaps](https://www.openstreetmap.org).
-This would allow the class to perform a **data mash-up**.
+This would allow the class to cperform a **data mash-up**.
 A data mash-up happens when a lot of data on various things is presented on a common -graphical- medium like maps.
 Data mash-ups can help us draw insights and suggest causality for certain occurrences.
 Through our experience, we learned that the density of data for a mash-up should be very high to draw interesting inferences.

 Data Collection